middlebury/college-handbook/content/i-policies-for-all/health-safety/cameras-on-campus.md

 ### V. Drones

-Drones are prohibited on Middlebury College property unless approved by the Associate Vice President of Safety, or designee, and/or the Vice President of Communications, or designee.
+Drones are prohibited on Middlebury College property unless approved by the Associate Vice President of Safety, Director of Business Services, and/or the Vice President of Communications, or their designees.

 ### Exclusions